Like many cancer patients finishing their treatment, Alexsandra Dietrich rang a bell at her clinic to mark the end of chemotherapy.

 “People are happy for those who finish their treatment, but they’re sad for themselves.
 It’s often hard not to feel a pang of sadness or maybe even jealousy — ‘I wish that was me, I wish I could do that, I wish I could join that celebration, but I can’t.’

 “To me the bell is a way of screaming ‘I am OK, treatment is done, and I have my life back!!’
 Great.
-For you,” wrote Judit Saunders, a Calgary woman living with metastatic breast cancer, in her blog this week.
+For you,” wrote Judit Saunders, a Calgary woman living with metastatic breast cancer, in her blog.

 “Have you taken a minute to look around your infusion room?
 Do you know how many of these people are simply trying to extend their lives at the expense of horrific side effects you couldn't even comprehend to simply live a little bit longer?
 When you ring that bell, it reminds those of us in treatment forever what will never be.
 How unlucky we truly are.”